As of this year, virtual reality has officially taken on the gaming world, and VR headsets are on the radar for gamers and media enthusiasts alike.

 Its optical lens field of view is 90°, which helps it work with different phone screens, but makes for a slightly more narrow viewing area.
 But most next-gen smartphones will deliver an absolutely beautiful picture, so you can expect high visual performance overall.

 Now that Google has stepped up its smartphone-based VR to the next level, the company threatens to give Samsung’s VR ecosystem a run for its money with a more inclusive platform.
-But only time will tell on this one.

 - Lightweight and comfortable headset